Jakarta International Stadium: JIS Sky View Deck

 Jakarta International Stadium features a sky-viewing observation deck on the side of the retractable roof, the first stadium to have one in Southeast Asia.
 The deck is 70 m or 20 stories high above the ground that offers a 180-degree view of the Ancol complex and the rest of the North Jakarta area.
 The deck can be used for jogging and climbing.

+Association football

+2023 FIFA U-17 World Cup

+Jakarta International Stadium hosted 16 matches during the 2023 FIFA U-17 World Cup, more than any other stadiums selected to host the tournament.
+The stadium capacity for the tournament was reduced to 23,422 seats as only the lowest tier of the stadium was utilized.

-Concert events
+Entertainment events

 Transport

-The stadium is proposed to connect with a KRL Commuterline Pink Line station, as the stadium is located close into the line, as well as a Jakarta LRT station.
-One Transjakarta BRT route connected to Harmoni Central Busway is currently the only operational route, with three more routes planned in the future.
+The stadium is proposed to connect with a KRL Commuterline Pink Line infill station, as the stadium is located close into the line, as well as a Jakarta LRT station.
+Currently, KRL JIS station to be located to the west of the stadium is undergoing construction.
+Planned to be opened in 2024, the construction is already 30% complete as of July 2023.
+Three Transjakarta BRT routes from JIS to Senen, Monumen Nasional and Tanjung Priok are currently operational.
 The Jakarta Inner Ring Road passes next to the stadium.